Camp Page: Major units

 Major military units at Camp Page included: 1st.
 42 Field Artillery (Honest John Rocket Unit) HSB, A and B Battery's.
 By far the most personnel on the base..
 1st Battalion, 2nd Aviation.
 Provided aviation support for the 2nd Infantry Division.
 Major Robert Young was the Commander of the 1/501 Aviation 17th Aviation Brigade, U.S. Army, Camp Page, Korea, from 1990-1991.
 Richard Vincent Melnyk was the "Attack platoon leader 1-2 Aviation Regiment, U.S. Army, Camp Page, Korea, 1997."

-"Camp Page was the home of the Apache unit linked to the 2nd Infantry at the DMZ.
-Camp Page consisted of 157 acres supporting the 1st Battalion, 2nd Aviation Regiment and the 542nd Medical Company.
-The population of the camp was approximately 1300, with 700 of that being US Military personnel and 650 being civilians employed by the Department of the Army.
-When the facility closed it covered 145 acres with 173 buildings, 1,067 service members and civilians in 15 tenant units.
-Its primary mission was to provide aviation support for 2nd Infantry Division."

 Active duty personnel in 1998: 700.
 Civilian: 650.
 All personnel live on post; most served a one-year unaccompanied tour of duty.
-Kyong-Ku Yun was a "civil engineer, Deh Camp Page, US Army, Chuncheon, Republic of Korea, from 1989 to 1991."
+Yun Kyong-Ku was a "civil engineer, Deh Camp Page, US Army, Chuncheon, Republic of Korea, from 1989 to 1991."

 Commercial activities included a barbershop, convenience store, tailor, Class VI Post Exchange, burger bar, airline ticket office, pizza delivery.

 Schools: remote college courses and correspondence programs were offered, although there were no on-base schools.

 There was a base library on the post that was operated as a Non-Appropriated Fund Instrumentality (NAFI).
 Robert Lee Hadden was the "Supervisory librarian, USAG Camp Page, Chuncheon, 1983-1984."

 Recreational facilities included a recreation center; pool; tennis courts, craft shop, community club, basketball.
 Concerning the temporary bowling facility, one report said: "Only one installation (Camp Page) of the forty studied had bowling centers in temporary buildings.
 The percent permanent factor for the bowling center at Camp Page was 0.00, the other installations had a percent permanent factor of 10.00."